+The ultimate Valentine’s Day treat!
 These adorable heart shaped sugar cookies are frosted with pink icing and decorated with yogurt covered pretzels to create these super-sweet Love Bugs!
-The perfect Valentine’s Day treat for all the little Love Bugs in your life!
+Fantastic for a classroom party snack and amazing for all of the “love bugs” in your life!

 When I was in high school back in South Dakota (many years ago), the weeks before Valentine’s Day my FHA group would put on a huge fundraiser every year selling heart-shaped Valentine’s Day sugar cookies.
 We would get together in the school Home Ec kitchens to bake up hundreds of heart shaped sugar cookies.
 We would frost them with pretty pink frosting, and sell them to everyone in the community to give to their favorite sweetheart.
 To this day, when I think of Valentine’s Day, I think of my days in high school baking up these heart shaped sugar cookies with pink frosting – ALWAYS!!
 This year, I wanted to resurrect this warm memory by making a fun Valentine’s Sugar Cookie, with a bit more fun attached.
 That’s how these adorable Love Bug Sugar Cookies came to be!